godotengine/godot-website/collections/_article/rendering-priorities-january-2024.md

 Also, a reminder for those interested in contributing, the rendering team meets weekly and all are welcome to join the meetings ([calender link](https://calendar.google.com/calendar/u/0/r?cid=dXBwOGIwZXU0a3BlZjFjNTB2dTJmM2tjOGNAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ)).

-Also come join us in the `#rendering` channel on [chat.godotengine.org](chat.godotengine.org)!
+Also come join us in the `#rendering` channel on [chat.godotengine.org](https://chat.godotengine.org)!

-## Update on Previous Priorities and 4.2
+## Update on previous priorities and 4.2

-The below are the priorities we identified in July 2023 with a short description of their current state.
+The below are the priorities we identified in [July 2023](https://godotengine.org/article/rendering-priorities-july-2023) with a short description of their current state.

 ### Performance